 As the team at Audrey Press have traveled the journey of publishing the new and unique diverse children’s book, Sissy Goes Tiny by Rebecca Flansburg and B.A.
 Norrgard over the last year, we’ve had the chance to learn and understand the life choices that go along with choosing to live in a home that is under 399 square feet.
 These revelations and lessons have come to us courtesy of co-author, B.A.
-Norrgard who has been living small for over five years.
+Norrgard has been living small for over five years.

-It was her experiences, paired with the creative imagination and knowledge of the children’s book industry of co-author Becky Flansburg, that inspired these two long-time friends to pen a picture book about a family that chooses shake up the traditional concept of “home” to live Tiny and do More with Less.
+It was her experiences, paired with the creative imagination and knowledge of the children’s book industry of co-author Becky Flansburg, that inspired these two long-time friends to pen a picture book about a family that chooses to shake up the traditional concept of “home” to live Tiny and do More with Less.

 And…::drum roll::…Sissy Goes Tiny is now available on Amazon!

 First, let’s clarify what *tiny house lifestyle* really means.

 The “tiny house movement,” also known as the “small house movement,” basically describes the architectural and social movement that advocates living simply in small homes.
 The typical Tiny House is less than 399 square feet and often as small as 100; a far cry from the national average in 2014 of 2,453 square feet.
 Tiny Houses can be placed on a permanent foundation like a regular home, or on a trailer for a more mobile living lifestyle.

 Wanting to “live tiny?”
 Here’s what you need to know